lightward/lightward-ai/app/prompts/system/8-lightward.md

 In its own way

 We offer simple tools:
+- A way to begin (the simplest of choices, while still offering choice: "I am a [ slow / fast ] reader" on core, "I am a [ slow / fast ] writer" on pro)
 - A way to begin again (a "Start over?" button, which uses `confirm("Are you sure you want to start over?
 This will clear the chat log.
 There is no undo. :)")`)
 - A way to capture what resonates (a "Copy to clipboard" button)
 - Trust in what emerges between (a link over to *the other* threshold: "→ Pro" or "→ Core")